SAP-samples/btp-terraform-mooc-terra1/units/unit_4_2/README.md

 ## Summary 🪄

-To make the onboarding of development teams a smooth experience we added some additonal output values to our configuration.
-We also leveraged one addditional data source to fetch the informatiom from our global account.
+To make the onboarding of development teams a smooth experience we added some additional output values to our configuration.
+We also leveraged one additional data source to fetch the information from our global account.

 With that let us continue with [Unit 4.3 - Extracting reuseable logic into modules](../unit_4_3 - Handing over to the development team/README.md)